24 New Ground

 Graybard grabbed a few arrows and held them up.
 “There are different arrow tips here.
 Bodkins are narrow and sharp, designed to separate links in chainmail.
 Broadbows are flat and dull, but they will break up a formation.”

-“What do you mean?” asked Caleb curiously.
+“What do you mean?” asked Caleb, unfamiliar with that type of arrow.

 Graybard dropped the arrows into the crate.
 “What’s this?” he asked, pulling out a round, wooden keg.
 It was about half the height of the box and thirty centimeters in diameter.
 Branded on its side was a beaked creature hiding behind its wing.